mramshaw/Docker/README.md

 Docker images are generally tagged __latest__ by default.

-As each succesive __latest__ image is built, it usually leaves behind an unnamed orphan image.
+As each successive __latest__ image is built, it usually leaves behind an unnamed orphan image.
 Use __rmi__ (see above) to delete these.

 To tag an image with a version number (in this case 1.1):